As every parent knows, the world of newborn sleep is exotic and strange.

 • Don't waste energy on self-reproach or criticism from other people.
 You might be doing everything you can to get more sleep, and still be stuck with a baby who sleeps less than average.
 Research suggests that the amount of sleep we get at night is strongly influenced by genetics (Touchette et al 2013).

-• If breastfeeding is an option for you, consider the possible sleep benefits.
-A recent study reports that the parents of breastfed babies averaged 40-45 minutes more sleep time than did the parents of formula-fed babies (Doan et al 2007).
+• Don't assume that breastfeeding will make you more sleepless than formula feeding.
+One study reported that the parents of breastfed babies averaged 40-45 minutes more sleep time than did the parents of formula-fed babies (Doan et al 2007).

 • If you are breastfeeding, you are likely to get more sleep if you keep baby nearby.
 The World Health Organization recommends that you babies share a bedroom with their parents, and it's a recommendation that makes breastfeeding less disruptive.
 A recent study found that breastfeeding women got more sleep when they co-slept with baby (Quillin and Glenn 2004).
 In fact, mothers who co-slept and breastfed got more sleep than did mothers who bottle-fed their babies (Quillin and Glenn 2004).